Loans to Trusts and Estates

-Commercial Loan Corporation is a California professional private money lender specializing in loans to trusts and estates.
-Contact us when a child beneficiary is receiving real property as his or her share of a distribution and wants to take advantage of Proposition 58 to avoid property tax reassessment, we can provide the financing needed for an equal distribution to be made.
-If you are hoping to keep your parent’s Proposition 13 tax rate and your attorney is recommending a 3rd party loan, call us!
+We specialize in loans to trusts and estates.
+When a child beneficiary is inheriting a parent’s home as his or her share of a trust distribution or estate and they want to take advantage of Proposition 58 to avoid property tax reassessment, we can provide the financing needed for an equal distribution to be made.
+If you are hoping to keep your parent’s low Proposition 13 tax base and your attorney is recommending a 3rd party loan, call us!
 We are one of the only California lenders who will lend directly to an irrevocable trust or probate estate.
 We specialize in providing the loans needed to take advantage of a Prop 58 property tax benefit and reassessment exclusion.
 On average we save our clients over $6,000 per year in property taxes.
-We are a direct lender and can close your loan with our own funds.
+We are a direct lender and can close your loan in as little as 7 days.
 You can expect:

 - An easy application process